mdsumner/distancetocoast/README.md

 There is an in-built data set, in `raster` format.
 The raster package includes an `extract` function which will look up a cell value at a given longitude and latitude location.

-This value is the distance to the coastline from the centre of the cell.
+This value is the distance (metres) to the coastline from the centre of the cell.

 ``` r
 library(distancetocoast)